-I’m a syndicated writer and critic with years of experience covering pop culture, skilled with synthesizing often complex topics with a conversational voice.
+I’m an experienced, digital-savvy writer with years of experience synthesizing often complex topics on deadline with a clear, conversational voice.

-I’ve contributed a broad variety of stories at the L.A.
-Times since 2003, and I’ve served as jazz critic for nearly 10 years and still dive back into that world from time to time, but in 2016, I made a shift toward covering TV with various forms of commentary and reported features.
-I also write a long-running and occasionally snarky weekly column Overrated/Underrated, which has appeared in newspapers around the country.
+Since 2003 I’ve contributed a broad variety of stories to the L.A.
+Times’ arts and entertainment coverage while also acting as the paper’s jazz critic for over 10 years.
+In 2016, I made a shift toward TV with various forms of features, commentary and reviews.
+I also write a long-running weekly column Overrated/Underrated, which has been syndicated in a few newspapers around the country.
+Which is nice.

-(Note: I’m pretty sure that 97.6% of the time my critical personality runs far closer to Bugs in the above shot than Daffy.)
+(Note: With regard to the above image, I’m pretty sure that 97.6% of the time my critical personality runs far closer to Bugs than Daffy.)

 A weekly column where I talk about pop culture.
-If you trace these carefully — and oh, believe me, I do — you can almost track my activities over any given weekend.
+If you trace these carefully, you can almost track my activities over any given weekend.

-This column also stretched out and walked around as a full-length essay about the artists that have reached a plane beyond criticism.
-This was fun.
+This column first stretched out and walked around as a full-length essay about the artists that have reached a plane beyond criticism.